Pranay1906/FACE-RECOGNITION/README.md

 # FACE-RECOGNITION
-first of all collect tha data then recognise the face
+First of all collect tha data then recognise the face.